SarAhmed/Java-Parser/Documentation.md

-first of all instatite the constructor
+first of all instatite the parser object
 * using input File
 ```
 File file = new File("BubbleSort.java");